When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 A cover made from a quilted cotton-microfiber blend encases the entire mattress.
 This material is fairly breathable, and air circulates freely through the coil layer, so we detected minimal heat buildup during our temperature control tests.
 If you are an exceptionally hot sleeper, we recommend upgrading the mattress with a phase change panel sewn into both surfaces.
 Our testers noticed cooling bursts from these panels, which reduced heat buildup and kept the mattress at a comfortable temperature.

-Brooklyn Bedding offers twelve sizes, including options for short queen and RV beds, and the company ships free to customers in the contiguous U.S. A 120-night sleep trial and 10-year warranty back Plank Firm Luxe purchases.
+Brooklyn Bedding offers twelve sizes, including options for short queen and RV beds, and the company ships free to customers in the contiguous U.S. A 120-night sleep trial and lifetime warranty back Plank Firm Luxe purchases.

 $1,149 – $2,049